Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 **The actual car is the actual value**.
 The actual car took up space in parking spot #151.

-There could be multiple identifiers for whatever car, bike, or vehicle is in parking spot #151.
-Maybe there's another, different ticket that points to the car in spot #151.
-Maybe there are hundreds of them.
+There could be multiple tickets for whatever car, bike, or vehicle is in parking spot #151.
+Stevie can bring their friend and ask the valet to issue them a ticket for the vehicle in spot #151.
+Maybe all Stevie's friends have gotten a ticket.
+And then all of _their_ friends!
+Stevie really needs to get some better friends!

 Variables work very similarly.
-Whenever a new value is stored in memory in a running program, that value occupies some space in memory. **Variables point to different spaces in memory**.
-When we read a variable, the computer grabs and presents the value at that spot in memory.
+Whenever a new value is stored in memory in a running program, that value occupies some location in memory (a numbered spot) represented by its object ID.
+When we assign a value to a variable, it's like issuing a ticket (the named variable) with the data location noted on the ticket. **Variables point to different spaces in memory, not the value at that location itself**.
+When we read a variable, the computer grabs the value from that spot in memory for us to use.

-In this world, maybe we could take our special ticket, and say that it points to the very nice red car in spot #152 instead.
-Maybe everyone could!
+In this world, if we know someone who has a ticket to a different spot (say #152), we can go with them to the valet and have our ticket updated to refer to spot #152.
+If we use this ticket now, anything we do will be to the vehicle in #152, but whatever was in #151 will be safe and sound for Stevie and their friends to keep using.

 Changing the parking spot that the tickets point to is **reassignment**.